alexqfredrickson/notes/devops/kubernetes.md

 There's a decent OpenAPI/Swagger document out there for this.

+#### RBAC

+Role-based Access Controls (RBAC) regulate access to network resources based on roles.
+It uses the `rbac.authorization.k8s.io` API group.
+You have to opt-in to RBAC via the `--authorization-config` flag when the API server starts.

+The RBAC API defines four kinds of Kubernetes objects:

+  1. *Roles*, which are additive-not-subtractive permission sets applied to namespaces.
+  2. *ClusterRoles*, which are additive-not-subtractive permission sets **not** applied to namespaces - they are instead applied cluster-wide.
+  3. *RoleBindings*, whih grant permissions to a user or set of users.
+  4. *ClusterRoleBindings*, which grant permissions to all users.

+K8S sets up a *certificate authority*, which creates and verifies certificates for K8S.

+Kubernetes does not manage user accounts or groups - it assumes users and groups are managed externally.

+K8S does have a concept of a *service account*, which are tied to namespaces, and whose permissions are scoped to a particular namespace.

+#### New User Onboarding

+Assume there's a `ClusterRoleBinding` that defines a permission set for users in the K8S cluster.

+  1. A user generates a private RSA/SSH key via `openssl genrsa -out foo.key 4096`.
+  2. That user generates a CSR (a certificate signing request) for a CA (a certificate authority) to sign the request, via `openssl req -new -key foo.key foo.csr -subj '/CN=username/O=clusterrolebindingname' -sha256`.
+CN (common name) is the K8S user's name, O (organization) is their cluster role binding (which is kind of like a group role).
+  3. The CSR is interpolated into a K8S-specific YAML template which encapsulates a CSR.
+It looks like a `CertificateSigningRequest` in K8S object-land.
+  4. `kubectl apply -f foo-csr-request.yaml` sends the CSR request to K8S.
+  5. `kubectl certificate approve foo` approves the CSR request.
+  6. `kubectl get csr foo` will return a signed certificate for the end-user to use.

 ### `etcd`

 `etcd` is a [key-value store](https://etcd.io/) that Kubernetes uses to store all cluster data.
 It runs in a static pod in the control plane.